sean55123/PyNOTES/Examples/Simulator-oriented optimization/README.md

 For Simulator-based optimiation, you have to call your simulator in objective function.
 In this example a process optimization taking TAC as objective is used as example.

-Noted!!
-Setting.py can be used to input variables to Aspen Plus, checking result status, and calculate objective function.

 The link2apsen() function can help you link Aspen with Python.
 All you need to change is the name of the file and the dispatch number for specific Aspen dispatch.